oakjs/oak-server/documentation/plan.md

 ## Tasks

 * Basic websocket server.
 We'll use express and Socket.io.
 See model app in resources below.
-* Communication protocol (essentially an extended version of flux/redux actions)
+* Communication protocol (essentially analogous of flux/redux actions)
 * Function to bundle up the meta-information of a project stored in a directory structure
 * Actions to
   * Return meta-information on a project